Converted a -25% decline into growth.

 There is simply no substitute for immersing ourselves in our client's business and our consumer's world.
 But you also have to know the right questions to ask.

 First, what "products" do our tourists consume?
 Our business is human behavior.
-So, before caring about who are visitors were and what they were thinking, I first needed to understand what our tourists were doing.
-I poured through the past five (5) years of visitor data to better understand who travels to Minnesota, how frequently, and from where?
+So, before caring about who our visitors are and what they are thinking, I first need to understand what our tourists are doing.
+I pour through the past five (5) years of visitor data to better understand who travels to Minnesota, how frequently, and from where?
 Which modes of transportation do they use?
 Which "products" do they consume (fishing, hunting, outdoors, shopping, theatre, etc.)?
-From there, I looked at the 5 Ps - Perceptions.
+From there, I look at the 5 Ps - Perceptions.
 Preferences.
 Planning.
 Priorities.
 And most importantly, any Patterns I could find.

 Next, who are we talking to, when, why, and how?
 Tourism marketing tends to segment just by feeder markets - basically demographics and geography.
-Instead, I wanted to use the above product consumption behavior to go deeper.
-Pairing the product consumption insights with data from Nielsen/MRI, Simmons, and Scarborough, we indexed Minnesota's feeder markets based on seasonal visits and activities, media consumption, planning cycles, etc. This allowed us to identify seasonality, as well as to assign weights to optimize and prioritize these segments.
+Instead, I want to use the above product consumption behavior to go deeper.
+Pairing the product consumption insights with data from Nielsen/MRI, Simmons, and Scarborough, I index Minnesota's feeder markets based on seasonal visits and activities, media consumption, planning cycles, etc. This allows us to identify seasonality, as well as to assign weights to optimize and prioritize these segments.

 Finally, what need does Minnesota truly satisfy?
-As a complete newcomer to the state, I needed to better understand what made the Minnesota experience wholly unique.
+As a complete newcomer to the state, I need to better understand what makes the Minnesota experience wholly unique.
 I mean, trees...lakes...fish... cabins?
 What upper Midwest destination doesn't have all that stuff?
-So, for several weeks I traveled the state while engaging with travelers at Minnesota's many Welcome Centers.
-There, Minnesota travelers participated in activities like quick interviews, short surveys, and small sorting exercises.
-Next, we held formal focus groups in Minnesota's main feeder markets - Chicago, Milwaukee, Fargo, and Minneapolis (a full 50% of Minnesota tourism is in-state/organic).
+So, for several weeks I travel the state while engaging with travelers at Minnesota's many Welcome Centers.
+There, Minnesota travelers participate in activities like quick interviews, short surveys, and small sorting exercises.
+Next, we hold formal focus groups in Minnesota's main feeder markets - Chicago, Milwaukee, Fargo, and Minneapolis (a full 50% of Minnesota tourism is in-state/organic).

 PUTTING IT ALL TOGETHER...

-Message and Media Optimization: The resulting communications work wasn't groundbreaking simply because it achieved record results for the Minnesota Office of Tourism.
-Thanks to the collaborative and brilliant thinking of media savants Steve Thomas and Laurie Christen, along with the outstanding creative team of Kiumars "Q" Gourki and Eric Husband, ours was among the first examples of 'Targeted fragmentation' in the ad industry.
+Message and Media Optimization: The resulting communications work isn't groundbreaking simply because it achieves record results for the Minnesota Office of Tourism.
+Thanks to the collaborative and brilliant thinking of media savants Steve Thomas and Laurie Christen, along with the outstanding creative team of Kiumars "Q" Gourki and Eric Husband, ours is among the first examples of 'Targeted fragmentation' in the ad industry.
 That is, leveraging the audiences and cultures of different media channels to develop unique creative content for those media channels.

-Campaign Optimization: In print (a stationary medium), the team created a photo-centric campaign called 'Moments' - taken from the insights that (A) our traveling parents wanted their kids to experience the magic of Minnesota just as they did and (B) family members were the barometers to indicate when those magical moments took place.
-Meanwhile, the team leveraged the active medium of television and online video advertising to showcase emotional short stories that connected both the beauty of Minnesota and its ability to bond together the friends and families who experience it together.
+Campaign Optimization: In print (a stationary medium), the team creates a photo-centric campaign called 'Moments' - taken from the insights that (A) our traveling parents want their kids to experience the magic of Minnesota just as they did and (B) family members are the barometers to indicate when those magical moments took place.
+Meanwhile, the team leverages the active medium of television and online video advertising to showcase emotional short stories that connect the beauty of Minnesota to its ability to bond together the friends and families who experience it together.

 Digital Optimization: Knowledge is power - especially the power to more precisely target and message audiences.
-Back in the primitive days of the early 2000s, we didn't have today's DIY and user-friendly tools.
-What we did have was our digital leader Michael Opperman (one of the smartest people I've ever known).
-Leveraging information we had uncovered, Michael was able to identify and map planning cycles for different segments.
-Next, we scheduled out-bound messaging based on those cycles - getting it down to the week, day, and even hour they would be most receptive and responsive.
-We even designed automated follow-ups (the industry would eventually come to call this process 're-marketing') in order to maximize consumer response.
+Back in the primitive days of the early 2000s, we don't have today's DIY and user-friendly tools.
+What we do have was our digital leader Michael Opperman (one of the smartest people I've ever known).
+Leveraging information we had uncovered, Michael is able to identify and map planning cycles for different segments.
+Next, we schedule out-bound messaging based on those cycles - getting it down to the week, day, and even hour they would be most receptive and responsive.
+We even design automated follow-ups (the industry would eventually come to call this process 're-marketing') in order to maximize consumer response.

 Collaboration: Marketing is far more powerful with partners who share the load and enhance the experience.
-No one understood this better than our terrific account leader, Charlie Howe, who advocated for (and led) tourism summits all over the state.
-This allowed players from around Minnesota to share best practices and build key relationships.
-We even offered pro-bono tourism marketing consultation for key partners of Minnesota Tourism.
+No one understands this better than our terrific account leader, Charlie Howe, who advocates for (and leads) tourism summits all over the state.
+This allows players from around Minnesota to share best practices and build key relationships.
+We even offer pro-bono tourism marketing consultation for key partners of Minnesota Tourism.

 PERFORMANCE...

-In the end, we converted the Minnesota Office of Tourism from a -25% loss to a +40% gain in that first season (a +260% rebound).
-ESTO would go on to name it the #1 tourism campaign for North America and TIAA would recognize Minnesota as the #2 growth destination for U.S. tourism that same year.
+In the end, we convert the Minnesota Office of Tourism from a -25% loss to a +40% gain in that first season (a +260% rebound).
+ESTO names it the #1 tourism campaign for North America and TIAA recognizes Minnesota as the #2 growth destination for U.S. tourism that same year.